-- 3 Last day to drop or withdraw from SSII with academic penalty - 8 Last class day for SSII/Final Examinations - Commencement 10
+- Last day to pay for August 2014 graduation 1 - 4 Last day to drop/withdraw from SSII with academic penalty - 13 SSII and Full Term Final Exams - 15 August 2014 Commencement

-The academic calendar is subject to change, and the dates should be verified.
-The schedule of classes is published twice per year--Spring/Fall Semesters.
-Each issue contains a listing of the courses to be offered, registration information, procedures/deadlines and other dates of importance for the respective semesters.
+The academic calendar is subject to change.
+All dates should be verified.
+The schedule of classes is published twice per year-Spring and Fall semesters.
+Each issue contains a listing of the courses to be offered, registration information, procedures/deadlines, and other dates of importance for the respective semester.